1GANREN/mincraftbot/README.md

 4. **Pytz**: Necessary for working with time zones.

+In login.txt come up with and write a password

 In line 12 TOKEN = "<YOUR_TELEGRAM_BOT_TOKEN>" change to your token TOKEN = " " jumps are needed